tzhu2001/easy_rez/README.txt

 **********************
 source /tmp/release/packages/rez/1.7.9/init.sh

-# NOTE: the above will establish these environment variables
+# NOTE: the above will source all the Rez commands as well as setting the environment variables
-#  1. REZ_RELEASE_PACKAGES_PATH : where packages will be installed
+#  REZ_RELEASE_PACKAGES_PATH : where packages will be installed
-#  2. REZ_LOCAL_PACKAGES_PATH : where local development packages will be installed
+#  REZ_LOCAL_PACKAGES_PATH : where local development packages will be installed
-#  3. REZ_PATH : location of the REZ source
+#  REZ_PATH : location of the REZ source

-# test using rez to find yaml package, expect to return "/tmp/release/packages/yaml/3.10.0"
+# test command rez-which: find yaml package, expect to return "/tmp/release/packages/yaml/3.10.0"
 rez-which yaml